Home » Guides » Mental Game in Poker: What To Do When You Feel Yourself Going On Tilt

 Online poker players won’t often find themselves tilting from cold cards, as the frequency of hands is much higher.
 If they are multi-tabling, then they will always have options for something to play.
 Online players tend to play a much looser game than players in real casinos.
 Therefore, the question isn’t if you will be getting some bad beats or cold cards but when and how many.

-The more you know about yourself, the game, and the probabilities of the game, the more easily you’ll be able to prevent going on tilt.
+Knowledge is power.
+The more you know about yourself, the game, and the probabilities of the game, the more easily you’ll be able to prevent going on tilt in poker.

 The more you know about the game and correct poker strategies, the easier it will be for you to stay on track and avoid tilt.
 Before you make any decisions with your poker games, try to analyze and review each hand in detail – position, stack size, pot size, odds, betting patterns, etc.

-The more you focus on each hand and look at all the possible angles, the more naturally it becomes to think like that – and the easier it becomes to maintain that way of thinking during a bad run or stressful hand.
+The more you train your poker mental focus and look at all the possible angles for each hand, the more naturally it becomes to think like that – and the easier it becomes to maintain that way of thinking during a bad run or stressful hand.

 Know the Probabilities